jlaurens/texworks/CMake/README.md

 endif ()
 ```

-The other `.cmake` files shall not include `TwxBase.cmake`,
+The other `.cmake` files shall not in general include `TwxBase.cmake`.
-except the tools.

 ### Global variables
 All of them are prefixed with `TWX_`.